thegetty/artistryinbronze/content/large-scale-bronzes/4-palagia.md

    last_name: Palagia
    affiliation: University of Athens
 abstract: |
-    The over-life-size head of a bearded man wearing a *kausia*, the Macedonian elite hat, and a padded headband was found in the sea near Kalymnos in the 1990s.
-The cuirassed torso of an over-life-size horseman was recently found in the same area.
-They may well belong together, though further study is needed before any conclusion can be reached.
+    The over-life-size head of a bearded man wearing a *kausia*, the Macedonian elite hat, and a padded headband was found in the sea near Kalymnos in 1997.

     Representations of Macedonians wearing *kausias* in Macedonian wall-paintings, for example, the hunting frieze of Vergina Tomb II and the banquet frieze of the Tomb of Agios Athanasios, do not include headbands.
 Only Macedonian kings could wear the *kausia* with a cloth diadem, its ends falling down the back, according to a custom introduced by Alexander the Great.
 This headgear is documented by the ancient sources, by the coins of Seleukos II and of Antimachos I of Bactria, and by a wall-painting from Boscoreale portraying a Macedonian king.

     The Kalymnos head does not, strictly speaking, wear a royal diadem since its tail ends do not fall down his back, and it has consequently been argued that it is not a royal portrait.
-The size of the statue, however, militates against a private portrait.
-The padded headband may indicate posthumous heroization by analogy with the posthumous coin portraits of Seleukos I and Philetairos, shown wearing a padded headband instead of a diadem.
-It is argued here that the Kalymnos head portrays a Macedonian king who was divinized after death, very likely Philip V, who was posthumously worshipped at Amphipolis.
+However, the similarity of the bronze head to a marble head of the second century BC from Kos wearing a royal diadem indicates that he is a king.
+As both the Kalymnos and Kos heads resemble the coin portraits of Philip V of Macedon, it is suggested that they are portraits of this king.

 weight: 104
 ---